your storybook journal

 [3–2–1], [2–1–3], [1–3–2], [2–3–1] and [3–1–2]

 The Cherita Terbalik can be written in the above stanza formats.
 Examples of formats [3–2–1] and [2–1–3] will be featured in forthcoming editions of the cherita.
 Terbalik is the Malay word for reversal or upside down.

 Cherita Terbalik also tells a story and can be written with up to three partners.

 ai li – creator of cherita

-You can find more information about our two editors on our origins, biographies and bibliography pages.
+You can find more information about our editor and Larry Kimmel on our origins, biographies and bibliography pages.